Murdering Gully massacre: Massacre

 Oral history collected by James Dawson in 1881, told of Bareetch Chuurneen (alias Queen Fanny the chieftess of the clan) escaping with a child.
-She was pursued to Wuurna Weewheetch (the home of the swallow) on the west side of Lake Bullen Merri.
+She was pursued to Wuurna Weewheetch on the west side of Lake Bullen Merri.
 With the child on her back she swam across the lake to finally escape her pursuers.

 Aftermath

 Glenormiston station was purchased by Niel Black in 1840, who wrote in his journal:

 The blacks have been very troublesome on it [Glenormiston] and I believe they have been cruelly dealt with.
 The late superintendent [Taylor] ran off from a fear that he would be apprehended and tried for murdering the natives.
 The poor creatures are terror stricken and will be easily managed. ...
 It is the opinion of Blackie [the station overseer] that about 35 – 40 natives have been despatched on this establishment and that there is only two men left alive of the tribe.
 He is certain we will never be troubled with any of them on this run.

-Black maintained the dispossession and native terror engendered by the massacre by driving Djargurd Wurrung people from his run, pulling down any miam-miams (bark shelters) he found and leaving gunpowder to show as a warning sign.
+Black maintained the dispossession and native terror engendered by the massacre by driving Djargurd Wurrung people from his run, pulling down any bark shelters he found and leaving gunpowder to show as a warning sign.

 Taylor, fearing prosecution for the massacre, in late 1839 or early 1840 fled to the obscurity of India for a few years.
 He returned to Victoria and in June 1844 was managing a station on the Mitchell River near Lindenow.
-When Taylor applied to take up his own run in Gippsland, the Commissioner of Crown Lands, Charles Tyers, refused to grant any land citing Taylor's treatment of Aborigines in the Western District.
+When Taylor applied to take up his own run in Gippsland, the Commissioner of Crown Lands, Charles Tyers, refused to grant any land citing Taylor's treatment of Aborigine people in the Western District.
 Taylor appealed to Governor Charles La Trobe requesting:

 a copy of these grave charges that are recorded against me that I may have an opportunity of showing Mr Tyers and the Government that I am innocent of any improper treatment of the aboriginal natives of this district.

 La Trobe reviewed the case over subsequent months, including the evidence collected by Charles Sievwright and forwarded by Chief Protector of Aborigines George Robinson, and upheld Tyer's decision.
 Despite this decision Taylor became a joint licence holder of Lindenow with the Loughnans in 1845.
 In March 1846 La Trobe informed the Colonial Secretary that all charges against Taylor had "ended in satisfactory disproval".

 For the next 13 years Taylor continued to hold licences for land in Gippsland along the Mitchell and Tambo rivers, around Lake Victoria and Lake King, and at Swan Reach, where he continued with a campaign of dispossession of the Gunai people.